 Otherwise, the reading zones also can get smaller as they actually should be.
 The reason is that the blurry zones are not fixed in your lens.
 They change with a heavier tilt or when the lenses sit very straight in your face.
 In a nutshell in most cases, the addition “i” to the Hoya Lifestyle 3 can have a big impact.
-But as always the amount of optimization of your progressive lens depends on the frame, you and your prescription.
+But as always the amount of optimization of your progressive lens depends on the frame, you, and your prescription.

-When choosing this progressive lensdesign you get the options indoor, outdoor and urban.
+When choosing this progressive lens design you get the options indoor, outdoor, and urban.
 Each of these options focuses on the enhancement of a certain zone of your lens design.
 The outdoor feature makes it easier to perform big eye movements in the upper half of the lens for the most comfortable experience as you live a very active lifestyle.

 The indoor feature maximizes the reading zone and the mid-distance to give you the easiest possibility to switch between screens of your digital devices.
-When your Add value is over +2,00D I do recommend to consider a separate pair of computer progressive lenses to get an even bigger field of view while doing PC work.
+When your Add value is over +2,00D I do recommend considering a separate pair of computer progressive lenses to get an even bigger field of view while doing PC work.
 But that highly depends on the digital devices you use daily.

-The Balanasis progressive lens design is a lot simpler from a technology point.
+The Balanasis progressive lens design is a lot simpler from a technological point.
 It has no options to be individualized to how your frame sits or the enhancement of a certain zone of the lens.
 But what the balanasis addresses and the designs above is the problem with walking stairs with your progressives on.
 A lot of people feel unsure about the steps they perform because of the distortions and blurriness that can be noticed because as you look down you are looking through the reading zone.

-This lens designs minimizes the swim effect people experience and does a great job to present straight lines straight.
+This lens design minimizes the swim effect people experience and does a great job to present straight lines straight.
 The reason is that a lot of progressive lenses let a straight line appear bent.
 Those effects are always more dominant if your Add value (reading power) is higher.
 I personally see this lens as a great product, to begin with, if your Add value is lower than +1,75D and your pupilar distance is not a lot bigger or smaller than the average 32mm on both sides.